Computer Audition: From Task-Specific Machine Learning to Foundation Models: Computer audition

 \textbf{Opportunities:} On the one hand, foundation models can improve the current state-of-the-art in spatial audio processing by co-opting the knowledge they have assimilated during (pre)training.
 On top of that, they stand out from traditional approaches in their ability to accommodate additional sources of information (e.\,g., data about other sensors or information about the underlying scene) which can be extremely beneficial in the case of spatial audio.
 For instance, accelerometer data obtained by movement sensors embedded in headphones can facilitate better temporal tracking and localisation of sound sources~\citep{Veiback20-SSL}; this data can be more easily incorporated in a \ac{FM} than in traditional algorithms, which need to be customised to accommodate them.
+The ways in which this information can be introduced to {\acp{FM}} is discussed below.